WebAssembly/design/BinaryEncoding.md

 # Binary Encoding

+## Note: This document is no longer being updated.
+Please see the [normative documentation](http://webassembly.github.io/spec/core/binary/index.html).

 This document describes the [portable](Portability.md) binary encoding of the WebAssembly modules.

 The binary encoding is a dense representation of module information that enables